Understanding epilepsy

 The evidence for tVNS in epilepsy draws on the strong foundation established by implanted VNS research, combined with a growing body of studies on the transcutaneous approach.

-A pilot trial using the NEMOS device, one of the established tVNS systems, demonstrated a 34.2% reduction in seizure frequency over a 20-week treatment period.
+A pilot trial using the NEMOS/tVNS device, an established tVNS system, demonstrated a 34.2% reduction in seizure frequency over a 20-week treatment period.
 While pilot studies are smaller in scale, this result is encouraging and consistent with the broader evidence.

 It is worth being straightforward about what these numbers mean.
 A 30% responder rate tells us that roughly one in three people will see a meaningful improvement.
 That also means two in three may not respond as strongly.
 Outcomes vary between individuals, and there is currently no reliable way to predict who will benefit most.
 The research continues to develop.